September 2017 TACHI PALACE COMMUNITY BREAKFAST BENEFITS POVERELLO HOUSE

-A total of $2,268 was raised at the door of the breakfast, and Tachi Palace Hotel & Casino and the Santa Rosa Rancheria Tribe matched and rounded the total amount to $5,000.
+A total of $2,268 was raised at the door of the breakfast, and Tachi Palace Casino Resort and the Santa Rosa Rancheria Tribe matched and rounded the total amount to $5,000.
 Tachi Palace general manager Willie Barrios presented the check to Poverello House CEO Cruz Avila.

 “Thank you for this generous donation.
 The funds will go towards many different resources and will help provide meals, and shelter, including assisting Naomi’s House, a shelter for homeless women 18 years and older,” said Avila.

 Barrios presented a second $5,000 check to the Tulare County Museum that was a target of recent vandalism.
 According to Amy King, Tulare County Museum Curator who accepted the check, the funds will assist them in restoring and replacing damaged items.

 More than 420 people attended the fundraising breakfast including County Supervisor Joe Neves from the Kings County Board of Supervisors.